 Female under-25 driver in Victoria with no extra driver under 25

-Our best Victorian car insurance policies for 30-49 year olds
+Top-rated car insurance policies for 30-49 year-old Victorian drivers

-The table below provides a snapshot of the top 5 car insurance policies available for drivers between the ages of 30 and 49 with no extra driver under 25, sorted by star rating (highest to lowest).
+The table below provides a snapshot of the five top car insurance policies available for drivers between the ages of 30 and 49 with no extra driver under 25 on Canstar’s database, sorted by Star Rating (highest to lowest).

-Our best Victorian car insurance policies for over 50s
+Top-rated car insurance policies for Victorian drivers over 50

-People aged 50 to 59 can often enjoy even cheaper premiums than those in their thirties and forties because they are typically viewed as better drivers by insurers due to a wealth of experience.
+People aged 50 to 59 can often enjoy even cheaper premiums than those in their thirties and forties due to a typically greater wealth of driving experience.

-The table below shows the top 5 car insurance policies for people aged 50-59 with no cover for an extra driver under 25, sorted by star rating (highest first).
+The table below shows the five top car insurance policies for people aged 50-59 with no cover for an extra driver under 25 on Canstar’s database, sorted by Star Rating (highest to lowest).

-The table below shows the top 5 car insurance policies for people aged 60+ with no cover for an extra driver under 25, sorted by star rating.
+The table below shows the five top car insurance policies for people aged 60+ with no cover for an extra driver under 25 on Canstar’s database, sorted by Star Rating (highest to lowest).

 How much does car insurance cost in Victoria?

 Age and driving experience aren’t the only factors that influence car insurance premiums – where you live can also increase or decrease your premiums.
-For drivers in Victoria, the premiums they can expect to pay (on average) are up there with New South Wales as the most expensive in the country.
+The premiums drivers in Victoria can expect to pay (on average) are up there with New South Wales as the most expensive in the country.

-The table below shows a breakdown of what Victorians can expect to pay for car insurance on average, based on our 2017 Car Insurance Research.
+The table below shows a breakdown of what Victorians can expect to pay on average for comprehensive car insurance, based on policies rated in Canstar’s 2020 Car Insurance Star Ratings.

 Compulsory Third Party (CTP) insurance